thin-edge/thin-edge.io/docs/src/references/software_management_plugin_api.md

 sidebar_position: 10
 ---

-# Software Management Plugin API

-Thin-edge uses plugins to delegate software management operations to the appropriate package manager/installer.
+%%te%% uses plugins to delegate software management operations to the appropriate package manager/installer.
 The plugins are responsible for: installation of packages, uninstalls and queries.

 * A package manager plugin acts as a facade for a specific package manager.
 * A plugin is an executable that follows the [plugin API](#plugin-api).
 * On a device, several plugins can be installed to deal with different kinds of software modules.
-* The filename of a plugin is used by thin-edge to determine the appropriate plugin for a software module.
+* The filename of a plugin is used by %%te%% to determine the appropriate plugin for a software module.
 * All the actions on a software module are directed to the plugin bearing the name that matches the module type name.
 * The plugins are loaded and invoked by the sm-agent in a systematic order (in practice the alphanumerical order of their names in the file system).
 * The software modules to be installed/removed are also passed to the plugins in a consistent order.